Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/index.md

 Unsurprisingly, the concept of "mock" or how it's fundamentally different from other types of substitutes is also one of those cases.
 Despite its highly ubiquitous usage, this term [doesn't have a single universally accepted interpretation](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing).

 According to the [original definitions introduced by Gerard Meszaros](https://martinfowler.com/bliki/TestDouble.html), a mock object is a very specific type of substitute which is used to verify interactions between the system under test and its dependencies.
-Nowadays, however, the distinction has become a bit blurry, as this term is commonly used to refer to a broader class of objects created with frameworks such as [Moq](https://github.com/moq/moq4), [Mockito](https://github.com/mockito/mockito), [Jest](https://github.com/facebook/jest), and others.
+Nowadays, however, the distinction has become a bit blurry, as this term is commonly used to refer to a broader category of objects created with frameworks such as [Moq](https://github.com/moq/moq4), [Mockito](https://github.com/mockito/mockito), [Jest](https://github.com/facebook/jest), and others.

 Such substitutes may not necessarily be mocks under the original definition, but there's very little benefit in acknowledging these technicalities.
 So to make matters simpler, we will stick to this more colloquial understanding of the term throughout the article.